lksriemer/global_counter/README.md

 [Documentation](https://docs.rs/global_counter/*/global_counter/)

-Sometimes you just want to count something globally, and you really dont want to worry to much about data races, other race conditions, all the fun stuff.
+Sometimes you just want to count something globally, dont want to worry about data races, other race conditions, all the fun stuff.

 That's what this crate is for.
-It supplies global counters, which build on thoroughly tested synchronization primitives, namely `parking_lot`s Mutex  for the generic counter and the stdlibs atomic types for the primitive counters.
+It supplies global counters, which build on thoroughly tested synchronization primitives, namely `parking_lot`s Mutex  for the generic counter (by default) and the stdlibs atomic types for the primitive counters.

 ## Usage